metacpan/metacpan-cpan-extracted/distros/A/Atomic-Pipe/README.md

     one with the reader and one with the writer.
 It is also your job to make you do not have too many handles floating around preventing an EOF.

+- $p = Atomic::Pipe->from\_fh($fh)

+    Create an instance around an existing filehandle (A clone of the handle will be made and kept internally).

+    This will fail if the handle is not a pipe.
+This constructor will determine the mode (reader or writer) for you from the given handle.

+- $p = Atomic::Pipe->from\_fd($mode, $fd)

+    `$fd` must be a file descriptor number.

+    This will fail if the fd is not a pipe.

+    You must specify one of these modes (as a string):

+    - '>&'

+        Write-only.

+    - '>&='

+        Write-only and reuse fileno.

+    - '<&'

+        Read-only.

+    - '<&='

+        Read-only and reuse fileno.

 ## OBJECT METHODS

 ### PRIMARY INTERFACE